Connor-Knabe/Connor-Knabe.github.io/_posts/2015-9-12-Thoughts_About_the_Zen_Float_Tent.md

 <h3>Epsom Salt</h3>
 Finally it was time for the Epsom salt which I purchased from <a href="sfsalt.com/epsom-salt-for-floatation-tanks">Sf Salt Co</a>.
 They have really good prices on bulk Epsom salt and they also were at the <a href="{{ site.baseurl }}/2015/08/Highlights_From_the_2015_Float_Conference">Float Conference</a> this year.
 I ended up purchasing 1,100 lbs from them which arrived on a pallet in individual 50lb bags.
 As of this blog post I have around 635lbs of Epsom salt and about 115 gallons of water in the tent.

+<h3>Custom Filtration System</h3>
+I also decided to make a custom filtration system that would supplement the tent's standard filter system.
+I purchased an Intex pool pump from Amazon and bought some PVC piping that would fit into the Intex system.
+When it was all said and done the pump worked great and is run for 30+ minutes after each float.
+This is to help ensure the water stays clean and can help speed up the time it takes to heat up the water.

 <h2>Summary</h2>
 I'm extremely satisfied with the Zen Float Tent thus far.
 I would recommend it to anyone looking to buy a float tank for their home.
 The material quality is top notch and it does a pretty good job of light proofing.
 Also I would recommend purchasing 35% hydrogen peroxide and a shammy to wipe down the tent before getting into it.
 The base I made is not a necessity but it seems to make sense especially if you are not putting this in a basement of a quiet home.
 If you have any questions please leave a comment below.
 Also there is a form now to sign up for the newsletter, check it out!